 Read the Signs

 You should also learn how to tell if your pet has hurt its paws.
 If your dog shows the following symptoms, then they may have burned the pads of their feet.
 You may notice them limping, or avoiding walking and other forms of physical activity that they previously enjoyed.
-You may also see them licking or chewing at their feet.
+You may also see them licking or chewing at their paws.
 To know if your dog has burnt its paw you could also look for visible damage, inflammation and blisters, as well as signs of discoloration – burnt paws are darker than usual.
 If you notice any of these, take immediate action.

 Treat Burns as Soon as Possible

 Now that you know how to detect if your dog has burnt its paws, you should practice the proper first aid for this scenario.
 The first thing you should do is remove your pet from the hot surface, if they’re on one, and bring them indoors soon as possible.
 Put the affected area under running water and put a cold compress on it afterwards.
 If your dog has a tendency to bite or chew on the injury, put a cone on them to prevent them from doing so.
+For more options, check out our detailed review of dog cones.

 Once you’ve applied first aid, wet your dog’s paws by submerging them in some cold water for at least ten minutes.
 If your dog is uncomfortable with this, you may want to wrap the affected area using a damp cloth instead.
 Once an ample amount of time has passed, use iodine to clean any wounds present.
 You should also cut away any hair that could get stuck on the lesions, as this may cause infection.
 Pat the paws dry and be careful not to rub them.
 Apply some balm to help soothe the burns.
 Repeat as many times as necessary.